galasokolova/spring-in-action-demo/chap9-jms-push-model/README.md

 ## 🧪 How it works

-When you create a taco order in the `jms-order-sender` application, the message is immediately pushed to the message broker (ActiveMQ Artemis).
-The `jms-order-receiver` is already subscribed and receives the message as soon as it is published.
+When you create a taco order in the `jms-order-sender` application and send it, the message is immediately pushed to the message broker (ActiveMQ Artemis).
+The `jms-order-receiver` is already subscribed and automatically receives the message as soon as it's published — no waiting or polling required.

+Just click the "View Received Orders" button to see the incoming orders.

-This reflects the **Push Model** of asynchronous messaging, where the server does not need to poll for new messages — it is notified as soon as a message arrives.
+This demonstrates the Push Model of asynchronous messaging, where the server doesn't need to poll for new messages — it is notified the moment a message arrives.
 ## 🐳 Running the Application

 > 💡 **Note:** Make sure Docker is installed and running on your machine.